Olawalesegun/alx-higher_level_programming/0x0A-python-inheritance/README.md

-This is a redme file bout a repository that details Python Inheritance
+# Solution to tasks on Python - Inheritance